 - Learn more about the Valley High Summer School program

-Registration dates and times for Valley Summer School 2017 will be posted in the Spring of 2017.
+Registration dates and times for Valley Summer School will be posted on their website.

 Jordan School District students have the opportunity to enroll in online courses for recovery credit as well as original credit.
 Recovery credit costs $45 per .25 credit.